ileni17/word_popularity_app/README.md

 ## PHPUnit test
 There is currently only one test in the app that asserts GitHub API get request.

-Run the test by executing command `php bin/phpunit` inside php container.
+Run the test by executing command `php bin/phpunit` inside Docker php container.

 ## OAuth2